oversecured/oversecured-bitrise-step/README.md

 # Oversecured

 A SAST Android vulnerability scanner.
-Searching vulnerabilities among 90+ categories (https://oversecured.com/vulnerabilities) using Oversecured API
+Searches for vulnerabilities in [90+ categories](https://oversecured.com/vulnerabilities) using Oversecured API.

 ## How to use this Step